Elayne Smith

 Am I a good fit for your needs and goals?

-Starting therapy is a deeply personal decision—and one that deserves clarity, connection, and discernment.
-The decision to seek out therapy often doesn’t come from a place of ease and satisfaction, but of pain and hurt.
+The decision to seek out therapy often comes from a place of pain or dissatisfaction.
 Maybe you’re feeling overwhelmed, lost, numb, or stuck in patterns that seem impossible to change.
 Maybe something inside you knows that life isn’t supposed to feel this hard, but you’re not sure how to shift it.
-If you’re here, reading this, it’s likely because part of you is ready—for something different, something deeper, something more honest.
+If you’re here, reading this, it’s likely because part of you is ready – for something different, something deeper, something more honest.
 My role is to walk with you into the heart of your experience, helping you uncover what’s holding you back, and guide you toward lasting change, a sense of peace, and genuine growth.

 Approach